 To find out about the most current, supported versions of these data servers, refer to the documentation for the Replication Agent that supports a particular non-Sybase data server.

-General issues for non-Sybase primary data servers There are several issues related to non-Sybase primary data servers in a Sybase replication system.
+There are several issues related to non-Sybase primary data servers in a Sybase replication system.
 A successful replication system must address all of the issues for each primary data server.